Tokyo silent as Trump immigration ban sparks global outcry | The Japan Times

 Chief Cabinet Secretary Yoshihide Suga, Abe’s right-hand man, said Japanese carriers are studying how they will handle the issue since airlines are obliged to return foreign travelers departing Japan if they are denied entry to the U.S. because of Trump’s executive order.

-Major carriers Japan Airlines and All Nippon Airways decided later Monday that they will, in principle, refuse U.S.-bound passengers from any of the seven Muslim-majority countries.
+Major carriers Japan Airlines and All Nippon Airways decided later Monday that they will refuse U.S.-bound passengers from any of the seven Muslim-majority countries, except for diplomats and those with permanent resident status in the United States.
 Both airlines will refund those passengers.

 Suga echoed Abe, arguing that Japan should not interfere in the issue.